xiao-guangv/BHA2022/docs/week3/week3.md

 When I tried to manipulate something in blender, I got this error.<br>
 <img width="300" alt="img" src="blender_3.png"><br>

-By the way: For TouchDesigner, .stl files were not supported.<br>
+By the way: for TouchDesigner, .stl files were not supported.<br>
+I changed .stl to .fbx and was able to import.<br>
 <img width="200" alt="img" src="td_1.png"><br>
 <img width="200" alt="img" src="td_2.png"><br>